mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 - Native American population dispersal
 ---

-# On the need or theory...
+# On the need for theory...
 - Greenhill and Gray (2005) write: "many expansion scenarios are little more than plausible narratives.
-A common feature of these narratives is the assertion that a particular lineof evidence (archaeological, linguistic, or genetic) is 'consistent with' the scenario.
-'Consistent with' covers a multitude of sins.
+A common feature of these narratives is the assertion that a particular line of evidence (archaeological, linguistic, or genetic) is 'consistent with' the scenario.
+'Consistent with' covers a multitude of sins."
 - Regressions and Spatial Econometrics - Leave me wondering what the DGP is...

 ---
 # So why believe the AAH (or not)?
 - Occam's Razor
 - Minimum effort or \# of moves
-- Dyer (1956, p.
+- Dyen (1956, p.
 613) hits upon the idea of conserving moves of a particular sort: "...the probabilities of different reconstructed migrations are in inverse relation to the number of language movements required."

 ---
 # Problem Preview